 Pumpkin seed oil is nature’s anti-aging agent.
-It’s packed with omega 3 and omega 6 fatty acids, which help the skin retain moisture–another way of saying it’ll fill in any fine lines and wrinkles.
+It’s packed with Omega-3 and Omega-6 fatty acids, which help the skin retain moisture — another way of saying it’ll fill in fine lines and wrinkles.

 It’s also rich in zinc and Vitamin E, both of which help heal skin wounds (like acne or eczema) and supercharge the skin’s natural renewal process; as well as Vitamin C, which tightens and brightens.